NivenT/nivent.github.io/_posts/blog/2018-09-02-generic-wrappers.md

 but, you know, more relevant to my project.

 # First Attempt
-Ok, so we want an automated way to create wrapper classes over arbitrary [^7] types.
+Ok [^12], so we want an automated way to create wrapper classes over arbitrary [^7] types.
 Well, when creating generic types in C++, the goto method is templates.
 As such, the first thing we might try to do is something like this:
 ```c++
 template<typename T>
 class Wrapper {